-- n) When the test is successful, go to the Response Body tab to view the SpectrumTM Technology Platform page. - 6.
-Set up the SpectrumTM Technology Platform Logging Object - a) Enter transaction code SLG0. - b) Click New Entries. - c) In the Object column, enter /HSGRP1/DQC. - d) In the Object text column, enter DQC Logging. - e) Save the change. - 7.
+- 6. Set up the SpectrumTM Technology Platform Logging Object - a) Enter transaction code SLGO. - b) Click New Entries. - c) In the Object column, enter /HSGRP1/DQC. - d) In the Object text column, enter DQC Logging. - e) Save the change. - 7.
 Configure the BuildGlobalAddress web service in the SAP Visual Admin: - a) Go to <drive>:/usr./sap/<system id>/DVEBMGS01/ j2ee/admin and click go.bat and enter J2EE\ADMIN as password. - b) Go to Cluster > Server > Services > JCo RFC Provider and select the Bundles tab. - c) Enter all the information needed by the application and click Set to save the changes. - d) Go to Cluster > Server > Services > Web Services Security. - e) Create a proxy in Web Services Client > sap.com > Dynamic WSProxies with the name PBBIWebServiceConnectorBGA. - f) For the URL, enter: